Anabela (singer): Early life

+Career

+1993–2009: Funky G

 Gagi decided to create an all-girl music group in 1993.
 The duo split, both professionally and privately, in 2009.
 Anabela continued her career as a solo singer.
-Montenegrin singer Nenad Knežević Knez and Serbian rapper Milan 011 wrote a song for the group, called Samo u snu (Only in Dreams).
+Montenegrin singer Nenad Knežević Knez and Serbian rapper Milan 011 wrote a song for the group, called Samo u snu.
 Knez questioned Gagi's choice of having many different girls performing in the group, instead opting to have just Anabela perform.
 Gagi agreed on a whim and asked Anabela to join his group, Funky G. Although liking the idea, she was reluctant to do it.
 The duo eventually recorded a video for the song Samo u snu.
 Having received an invitation to come, Anabela decided to move to Sweden to live with her mother.
 She gained refugee status in Sweden, and began attending school.
 In the meantime, Gagi replaced Anabela with another woman.
 Within a few months, Gagi began repeatedly calling Anabela during her stay in Sweden, informing her of the success of their single throughout the clubs in Serbia.
-Gagi begged Anabela to return to Serbia immediately to perform at a concert in the famed Sava Center.
-Anabela did not immediately believe Gagi, and remained skeptical.
-Gagi sent Anabela a banknote of 5,000 Deutsche Marks as proof that he was earning money on behalf of her own work.
+Gagi begged Anabela to return to Serbia immediately to perform at a concert in the famed Sava Center.Anabela did not immediately believe Gagi, and remained skeptical.
+Gagi sent Anabela a banknote as proof that he was earning money on behalf of her own work.
 Still unconvinced, Anabela, by chance, watched a report on CNN on the nightlife of Belgrade's youth during a time of economic sanctions.
 Many different nightclubs were showcased in the report, and in several of them, Anabela heard the song she and Gagi had earlier made.
 Finally believing Gagi, she reluctantly agreed to come back despite having been awarded refugee status.
 Anabela was shocked by the celebrity status she had gained in Belgrade.
 The public started to associate Funky G with Anabela.
 In an effort to appease fans, Anabela decided to attend vocal schooling to improve her singing ability and provide vocals in subsequent Funky G releases.

 After the release of Funky G's second album in 1995, Anabela unexpectedly became pregnant.
 Gagi, after hearing the news, was indifferent about the pregnancy.
 However, after hearing the baby's heartbeat on the ultrasound, Gagi became excited about his first child.
 In preparation for the baby's delivery, Gagi and Anabela saved money to purchase an apartment of their own.
 Anabela gave birth to her daughter Luna in 1996.
 She later miscarried twins, and had trouble getting pregnant thereafter.
 She sought the help of fertility doctors, aiding her in becoming pregnant with her second daughter, Nina.